Wild Sex, Drugs, Howling in the Desert

 As the every-man-for-himself capitalism grows stronger, the demand for drugs climbs higher.
-America ranks number one for its guns, for its financial coup d’état and for Wall Street terrorist bums.
-Domestic shock and awe, a doctrine Friedman wrought, keeps the privileged at the top.
+America ranks number one for its guns, for its financial coup d’état, and for Wall Street terrorist bums.
+Domestic shock and awe, a doctrine Friedman wrought, keeps privileged at the top.

 The robber barons profit by turning the country into the land of calamity.
 They ride high on bubbles and bursts of opportunity, while the drug trade shines most appealing to the middle class.
-The breaking-bad, big-dollar industry provides jobs in Amexican crassness.
-Cocaine, marijuana, meth—it’s the new opiate for the masses.
+The breaking-bad, big-dollar industry provides jobs in ‘Amexican’ crassness.
+Cocaine, marijuana, meth—it’s the new opiate of the masses.

-At the glow of my own sweat at night I howl in the desert.
+At the glow of my own sweat at night, I howl in the desert.
 The Wall Street storm blew us into a wasteland of dirt.
 Millions of people walk the streets homeless by foreclosures.
-We look for comfort in a drug that reassures.
+We look for comfort in a drug that reassures us.

 These days the military hardly does more than serve corporate greed, securing reliable access to crude and other profit needs.
 It’s the new patriotism.
 For many out of a job, it’s a way to make a buck in our empire’s nihilism.